LilaKelland/LilaKelland/README.md

 ### Hi there and welcome to my github page!

-I’m new data scientist - having recently completing the Data Science Bootcamp at Lighthouse Labs.

-I love working with data and playing with code to solve problems no matter the size.
-I learned the fundamentals of software development through projects that smooth small anoyances in daily life.
+I love working with data and playing with code to solve problems.
+I learned the fundamentals of software development through projects that smooth small anoyances in daily life, then jumped into data with the Data Science Bootcamp at Lighthouse Labs.

-I've got 3 primary projects on the go:
+The 3 primary projects on the go are:

 ### Ravelry Recommender Engine
 (Repository: [Ravelry-Recommender-Engine](https://github.com/LilaKelland/Ravelry-Recommender-Engine)